Resources & Program FAQ's

 What is 2nd Session?

 2nd Session offers extra-curricular activities to 3rd-8th grade students after school once a week.
 The activities are similar to the ILCS electives’ program, and ensure that ILCS students will receive education & experience in technology, art, music, & athletics.
-Please use the Illuminate Parent Portal to check your student's 2nd Session schedule day.
+Please use the Illuminate Parent Portal to check your student's 2nd Session scheduled day.

 What is Success Academy?

-All Kindergarten through 6th-grade teachers offer Success Academy sessions for students who need additional support in academics.
+All Kindergarten through 6th-grade teachers offers Success Academy sessions for students who need additional support in academics.
 Our goal with the academy is to offer sessions that include skills to be proactive and effective in school and in life.
 Placement in Success Academy is up to each teacher’s discretion, & when requested, attendance in the program is required.

 What is the Electives program?

 To express interest in elective classes, families must sign up for potential placement in classes, which is followed by verification in class placement (some classes fill to capacity).
 After placement is given, a waitlist is offered.
-The wait list allows students priority to enter classes that are full, pending a seat becomes available.
+The waitlist allows students priority to enter classes that are full, pending a seat becomes available.

 What is SCAT (Student Contract Accountability Team)?